OllieJones/sqlite-object-cache/readme.txt

 = Is this plugin compatible with my version of redis or memcached? =

+It does not use either.
 Please **do not use** this plugin if you have access to redis or memcached.
 Instead, use the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) or [Memcached Object Cache](https://wordpress.org/plugins/memcached/) plugin.

 = Why not use the site's main MariaDB or MySql database server for the object cache? =